Instructional Design Posts

 Feb.
 15, 2026

-Designing Learning, Not Just E‑Learning with Connie Malamed
+Designing Learning, Not Just E‑Learning With Connie Malamed

 Breaking into instructional design can feel like standing at the edge of a maze made of tools, terms, and templates, but the path clears when you start with a simple truth: design for how people learn, not for what software can do.
 That framing sits…